Taresta/Product-Preview-Card/README.md

 - Frontend Mentor - [Paradox](https://www.frontendmentor.io/profile/Taresta)

 ## Acknowledgments
-Thanks to all the great resources out there and thank to my teacher.
+Thanks to all the great resources out there and thanks to my teacher.